Bhutan travel advice

 Food & Drink

 The Bhutanese diet is mainly meat, dairy products, rice (red or white) and vegetables.
-"Emadatse" (chilli and cheese stew) is the national dish with many variations throughout the country.
-Beware: traditional Bhutanese food always features chillies!
+"Emadatse" (chili and cheese stew) is the national dish with many variations throughout the country.
+Beware: traditional Bhutanese food always features chilies!
 Meat dishes, mainly pork, beef and yak are lavishly dosed with red peppers, which are a common sight drying on rooftops.

 Social occasions mean serving salted butter tea, or "suja".
 "Doma" or betel nut is offered as a customary gesture of greeting.
 The Bhutanese enjoy "Chang", a local beer, and "arra", country liquor, distilled from maize, rice, wheat or barley.
 Your meals will generally be in the form of a small buffet with a variety of dishes to choose from and simple picnics are often carried for long journeys.
 Bottled water is widely available.